zarrinmuskan/Travel-Booking-System-/README.md

 How many design patterns implemented and their name:

-7 design patterns were implemented and they are:
+6 design patterns were implemented and they are:
    1. Factory Design Pattern
-   2. Singleton Design Pattern
-   3. Observer Design Pattern
+   2. Observer Design Pattern
-   4. Decorator Design Pattern
+   3. Decorator Design Pattern
-   5. Adapter Design Pattern
+   4. Adapter Design Pattern
-   6. Builder Design Pattern
+   5. Builder Design Pattern
-   7. Proxy Design Pattern
+   6. Proxy Design Pattern